newjersey/innovation.nj.gov/content/_playbooks/developing-creative-concepts.md

 ## How it works

-Using the Creative Brief developed during the Definition phase, your creative team (copywriter + art director) and/or consultants work together to brainstorm “creative concepts” - which are ideas to capture our audience’s attention with a story that provokes an emotional reaction and moves them to action.
+Using the Creative Brief developed during the Definition phase, your creative team (copywriter + art director) and/or consultants work together to brainstorm "creative concepts" - which are ideas to capture our audience’s attention with a story that provokes an emotional reaction and moves them to action.

 Creative concepts typically consist of some sample copy (such as a headline, call to action, and text) plus imagery (often several photos, illustrations, or other imagery that conveys the emotion the concept is supposed to elicit) that work to bring the idea in the concept to life.